awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-schemas.md

 **Note**
 Some applications use the term *database* and *schema* interchangeably\.
 In Amazon Redshift, we use the term *schema*\.

 An Amazon Redshift external schema references an external database in an external data catalog\.
-You can create the external database in Amazon Redshift, in [Amazon Athena](http://docs.aws.amazon.com/athena/latest/ug/catalog.html), or in an Apache Hive metastore, such as [Amazon EMR](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html)\.
+You can create the external database in Amazon Redshift, in [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/catalog.html), or in an Apache Hive metastore, such as [Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html)\.
 If you create an external database in Amazon Redshift, the database resides in the Athena data catalog\.
 To create a database in a Hive metastore, you need to create the database in your Hive application\.

 Amazon Redshift needs authorization to access the data catalog in Athena and the data files in Amazon S3 on your behalf\.
 To provide that authorization, you first create an AWS Identity and Access Management \(IAM\) role\.
 Then you attach the role to your cluster and provide Amazon Resource Name \(ARN\) for the role in the Amazon Redshift `CREATE EXTERNAL SCHEMA` statement\.
 For more information about authorization, see [IAM Policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.

 **Note**
 If you currently have Redshift Spectrum external tables in the Athena data catalog, you can migrate your Athena data catalog to an AWS Glue Data Catalog\.
-To use the AWS Glue Data Catalog with Redshift Spectrum, you might need to change your IAM policies\.
-For more information, see [Upgrading to the AWS Glue Data Catalog](http://docs.aws.amazon.com/athena/latest/ug/glue-athena.html#glue-upgrade) in the *Athena User Guide*\.
+To use an AWS Glue Data Catalog with Redshift Spectrum, you might need to change your IAM policies\.
+For more information, see [Upgrading to the AWS Glue Data Catalog](https://docs.aws.amazon.com/athena/latest/ug/glue-athena.html#glue-upgrade) in the *Athena User Guide*\.

 To create an external database at the same time you create an external schema, specify `FROM DATA CATALOG` and include the `CREATE EXTERNAL DATABASE` clause in your `CREATE EXTERNAL SCHEMA` statement\.